How have the timings of birth changed over time? Why might this be and does it matter?

 What is the current status of the research project?

-The full end of project report has been submitted to the funder, the National Institute for Health Research, and it is in the process of being edited prior to publication.
+The full end of project report has now been published on the National Institute for Health Research - view the full report.

 The first journal article published was: